-Large-scale forcing data have been calculated for other shorter field experiments.
+SCM forcing data have been calculated for other shorter field experiments.
 Many of these are in regions of Asian and Australian monsoons.
 They were summarized in Zhang et al. (2001).
 Uncertainties of the analyzed data are likely similar to those in TOGA-COARE.
-These uncertainties represent fundamental limits of data from the balloon sounding arrays: “To make gold, one must start with gold” (Ooyama, 1987).
+These uncertainties represent fundamental limits of data from the balloon sounding arrays caused by scale aliasing, as stated succinctly by Ooyama: “To make gold, one must start with gold.”

-Atmospheric reanalysis or operational analysis products can be also used to obtain the large-scale forcing.
-However, because the operational models suffer from biases of cloud and precipitation parameterizations in the assimilation models that ARM aims to improve, these products are not always suited for SCM results to be compared with observations.
+Atmospheric reanalysis or operational analysis can also be used to obtain the large-scale forcing.
+However, because the operational models suffer from biases of cloud and precipitation parameterizations that ARM aims to improve, these products are not always suited for SCM results to be compared with observations.
 For example, operational models typically cannot simulate the timing and magnitude of observed precipitation, which implies bias in the large-scale velocity in these products.
-Evaluations of the large-scale forcing in the ECMWF operational analysis and the North American Regional Reanalysis (NARR) have been done in Xie et al. (2003; 2006) and Kennedy et al. (2011).
+Evaluations of the large-scale forcing in the ECMWF operational analysis and the North American Regional Reanalysis (NARR) have been done in Xie et al. (2003; 2006) and Kennedy et al. (2011) and it has been shown that cloud fields in these products contain large errors and the biases in the vertical may be large during precipitation events.

 1.5 The ARM variational analysis of forcing data

-Recognizing the accuracy limit in large-scale forcing data and the need of transient forcing data in ARM, Zhang and Lin (1996) developed a constrained variational algorithm to incorporate more measurements to improve the data analysis.
-Physical constraints are enforced to the forcing data.
+Recognizing the accuracy limit in large-scale forcing data and the need of transient forcing data in ARM, Zhang and Lin (1996) developed a constrained variational algorithm to incorporate more measurements to improve the SCM forcing data.
+Physical constraints are enforced.
 These constraints include column-integrated conservations of atmospheric masses of moist air and water vapor as well as heat and momentum.
-They are written as
+They are written as:

 (6)